ntnu-datakomm/dk-solutions/project-solution/protocol.md

   example, control panel asks to turn on an unknown actuator.
 The error message should explain more detail on what was wrong.

+No more specifics on errors are described in the protocol.
+The server and client implementations can decide how the error messages are used.

 ## An example scenario

 The following is a typical scenario (which should be doable with the solution):